jpildush/Artificial-Intelligence/Prolog/SyllableDivider/README.md

 # Syllable Breakdown in Words
 This program splits apart words based on the positioning of their syllables, while also following these rules:
-1. vowel–consonant–vowel - break after the third vowel
+1. vowel–consonant–vowel: break after the third vowel
-2. vowel–consonant–consonant–vowel - break between the two consonants
+2. vowel–consonant–consonant–vowel: break between the two consonants

 # Executing Program
 **Open up Terminal/Power Shell and navigate to the directory with syllableDivider.pl**